wistia/wistia-open-docs/_posts/social-sharing.md

 {% post_image hashed_id: '26530356cf2434c93116210cbda12187bd44e603', class: 'center' %}

-After you click the *Tweet* button, the Twitter tweet modal will appear (you may be asked to login).
+After you click the *Tweet* button, the Twitter modal will appear (you may be asked to login).
 The default tweet text is the name of the media and the description.